dcampbell24/cubes/README.md

 ======

 Applications for determining how to put a cube together and for creating visualizations of the solution.
-Currently, only the Go version generates OBJ files for use with the viewers; however, the Fortran version is around a thousand times faster.
+The Rust version is superior to the others.

 ![Minotaur Cube](https://github.com/davekong/cubes/raw/master/cube.png "One of two minotaur cube solutions")